 A nerve root refers to the base of a nerve as it branches off the spinal cord to carry motor, sensory and other signals throughout the body.
-Originating between the vertebrae, these nerve structures can also be the source of neurological, back or neck pain should they become pinched, irritated or impinged.
-This nerve root inflammation can be caused by a variety of sources, such as regular aging, traumatic injury, or an intervertebral disc disorder.
+Originating between the vertebrae, these nerve structures can also be the source of neurological, neck or back pain should they become pinched, irritated or impinged.
+This nerve root inflammation can be caused by a variety of sources, such as regular aging, traumatic injury or an intervertebral disc disorder.

 As the spinal cord extends from the base of the brain, it makes its way through the cervical and thoracic segments of the spine in the neck and middle back, respectively.
 Nerve roots branch off the spinal cord in pairs between the cervical and thoracic vertebrae and also come off the end of the cord in lumbar, sacral and coccygeal spine segments.
 Originating at the spinal cord, the nerve roots traverse through the body, allowing sensory signals to be sent to and from the extremities.